EventHopper/Feedback/README.md

 ### Usage

-1. Start a new Google Script Engine Project from the context of one of Google's docs products.<br><br>
+>1.
+Start a new Google Script Engine Project from the context of one of Google's docs products.<br><br>
-2. **VERY IMPORTANT: It is important that this step is carried out in every new EventHopper Google Script Engine Project.**<br>
+>2. **VERY IMPORTANT: It is important that this step is carried out in every new EventHopper Google Script Engine Project.**<br>
-    - Click on the gear button next to the lightbulb in the top bar.
+>    - Click on the gear button next to the lightbulb in the top bar.
-    - Under the option titled `Ignore file patterns (regex separated by ';')` section type `env.gs`.
+>    - Under the option titled `Ignore file patterns (regex separated by ';')` section type `env.gs`.
-    - This will prevent the auth token exposure.
-If the auth token is ever exposed it will automatically deauthenticate bringing our feedback system down until the tokens are replaced.<br><br>
+>    - This will prevent the auth token exposure.
+If the auth token is ever exposed it will automatically deauthenticate bringing our feedback system down until the tokens are >replaced.<br><br>
-3. Copy/paste the `template.gs` file into your Google Script Engine project.<br><br>
+>3.
+Copy/paste the `template.gs` file into your Google Script Engine project.<br><br>
-4. Copy/paste the `env.dist.gs` file into your Google Script Engine project.<br><br>
+>4.
+Copy/paste the `env.dist.gs` file into your Google Script Engine project.<br><br>
-5. In the Google Script Engine Editor, make a copy of `env.dist.gs` and rename it to `env.gs`.<br><br>
+>5.
+In the Google Script Engine Editor, make a copy of `env.dist.gs` and rename it to `env.gs`.<br><br>
-6. Configure the env.gs file with the appropriate token as mentioned in the [documentation](https://docs.google.com/document/d/1zYid1Ei8TIXN1NPlI_dxAUcbUdDYtzD9XH4cNu6cb-k/edit#)<br><br>
+>6.
+Configure the env.gs file with the appropriate token as mentioned in the [documentation](https://docs.google.com/document/d/1zYid1Ei8TIXN1NPlI_dxAUcbUdDYtzD9XH4cNu6cb->k/edit#)<br><br>
-7. You're now setup to script!
+>7.
+You're now setup to script!